Dive Deeply into the Crop Circle Phenomenon…

 Crop Circle Explorers Course programme:

-Our sessions will run from 6pm – 9pm UK time.
-Please allow an extra 30 mins for each session for over-run.
+Our sessions will run from 6.30pm – 8.30pm UK time.
 Please make sure you check carefully the equivalent time where you are.
 You can do this easily at www.timeanddate.com

 - Aim – To explore the beauty, meaning and mystery of crop circles